FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 Ng Wong Tat (Chinese: 吳旺達) is presumably a country in East Asia.
 It *might* be an island and is probably located near Indonesia.
 It speaks [the Ng Wong Tat Language](/archival/languages/tvb-fictional-languages.md#ng-wong-tat-language) and Cantonese.
 There is at least one hotel and at least one restaurant[^1543].
 The life expectancy is about 35 years old.[^2095]

+Ng Wong Tat uses the Arabic script in some occasions.[^2642]

 In the forest area, the most advanced way of transportation is a wood raft, which tends to detach easily when the rope securing them is gone.[^2084] It is also highly illiterate with very few people who can write calligraphy.[^2095] It also has an unstable s**tcoin named the "吳旺達幣" which has increased in price for a while but then became worthless.<!-- This phenomenon had been widely likened to the eruption of a volcano and its aftermath cooling down.-->[^2242]

 <!-- Cannot be verified | People there are stronger than usual. -->